jorgesalhani/InformationSystems/README.md

 * Raimundo Gilmar Pereira Damaceno Junior

 ## Content

-SI_monografia: Case study - [Mídia NINJA](https://midianinja.org/) with blockchain-based app theoretical prototype as IS solution
+- SI_monografia: Case study - [Mídia NINJA](https://midianinja.org/) with blockchain-based app theoretical prototype as IS solution

 The app front-end was mocked up using Figma and can be viewed at [this link](https://www.figma.com/proto/jynkHKDCfe4GGo21WCFBr2/Midia-Ninja?node-id=9\%3A41&scaling=scale-down&page-id=0\%3A1&starting-point-node-id=9\%3A41)

+## Thanks
+Thanks to all members.
+You are awesome! 💟